nils-braun/codehub/README.md

 The Codehub brings you multiple nice features:
 * Give developers the chance to start working on a project without any overhead or installation: a browser and credentials is all they need
-* Scalable, low-maintenance, multi-tenancy installation of VS Code: every logged-in user gets its own running VS Code accessible via the browser.
+* Scalable, low-maintenance, multi-user installation of an IDE: every logged-in user gets its own running VS Code accessible via the browser.
-  Optionally, you can add persistent storage, extensions, personalization...
+  Optionally, you can add persistent storage, extensions, personalization, different project spaces...
 * Use the huge ecosystem around jupyterhub for easily integrating and configuring authentication (LDAP, OAuth, active directory, simple, ...), HTTPS, resource management and storage, user customization and so much more

 ## Get started

-If you have k8s, helm and a persistent storage provider not already set up, follow one of these [guides](https://zero-to-jupyterhub.readthedocs.io/en/latest/kubernetes/index.html) from the Zero to Jupyterhub documentation.
+If you have k8s, helm and a persistent storage provider not already set up, follow one of these [guides](https://zero-to-jupyterhub.readthedocs.io/en/latest/kubernetes/index.html) from the Zero to Jupyterhub documentation, to create a k8s cluster on GCP, AWS, Azure or other cloud provider.
+Also make sure, to have [helm](https://helm.sh/) installed.

 In principle, we just follow the remaining installation [guide](https://zero-to-jupyterhub.readthedocs.io/en/latest/jupyterhub/installation.html) to also install jupyterhub on k8s, but we use the supplied custom values file to choose the VS Code image.